-26. Record keeping
+27. Record keeping

 - (1) A market operator shall maintain all records reasonably required for the orderly management of the business.
-These records shall include all records that will correctly record and explain the transactions and financial position of the business of the market intermediary - (2) A market operator shall keep the records specified in Schedule 3, where relevant to its business.
-A market intermediary shall maintain any other records that the Commission may, from time to time, specify. - (3) The records maintained by a market operator shall be: - (a) kept in a form and location that ensures that they are available in a timely manner to the market operator and the Commission; - (b) kept up to date; and - (c) kept in a manner that will enable the income statement and statement of financial position of the market operator to be conveniently and properly audited. - (4) A market operator shall adopt policies and procedures to ensure the integrity, security, availability, reliability and thoroughness of all records relevant to the market operator's business. - (5) Records shall be kept, whether in electronic or other form and shall be: - (a) subject to appropriate procedures which ensure that records are made, amended, or erased, only by authorised persons and only in a manner that complies with the duties of the market operator to keep proper records; - (b) stored so as to: - (i) minimise any risk of their loss due to theft, fire, flood, corruption or unauthorised amendment: - (ii) prevent unauthorised access; and - (c) backed up or otherwise duplicated so that copies shall be available if the originals are lost, destroyed, corrupted or amended other than in accordance with the market operator's procedures. - (6) Records, including duplicates, shall be kept for seven years, from the date of the matter being recorded, except in the case of records concerning the identity of, agreement with, and correspondence with the client, which shall be kept for seven years after the market operator's business relationship with the client has ceased. - (7) In the case of a person operating a collective investment scheme, the records shall be equally available to the trustee or custodian as the case may be and the records shall be made available to the trustee or custodian, by the fund manager at their request, free of charge. - (8) If the Commission is of the view that the form or location of the records is not permitting proper oversight, the Commission may give directions as to the form and location of the records and the market operator shall comply with that direction.
+The records shall accurately explain the transactions and financial position of the business of the market intermediary - (2) A market operator shall keep the records specified in Schedule 3, where relevant to its business and any other records that the Commission may, from time to time, specify. - (3) The records maintained by a market operator shall be kept: - (a) in a form and location that ensures that they are available in a timely manner to the market operator and the Commission; - (b) up to date; and

+- (c) in a manner that will enable the income statement and statement of financial position of the market operator to be conveniently and properly audited. - (4) A market operator shall adopt policies and procedures to ensure the integrity, security, availability, reliability and thoroughness of all records relevant to the market operator's business. - (5) Records shall be kept, whether in electronic or other form and shall be: - (a) subject to appropriate procedures which ensure that records are made or amended only by authorised persons and only in a manner that complies with the duties of the market operator to keep proper records; - (b) stored so as to: - (i) minimise any risk of loss due to theft, fire, flood, corruption or unauthorised alteration: - (ii) prevent unauthorised access; and - (c) backed up or otherwise duplicated so that copies shall be available if the originals are lost, destroyed, corrupted or amended other than in accordance with the market operator's procedures. - (6) Records, including duplicates, shall be kept for seven years after the market operator's business relationship with the client has ceased. - (7) In the case of a person operating a collective investment scheme, the records shall be equally available to the trustee or custodian as the case may be and the records shall be made available to the trustee or custodian, by the fund manager at their request, free of charge. - (8) If the Commission is of the view that the form or location of the records is not permitting proper oversight, the Commission may give directives as to the form and location of the records and the market operator shall comply with that directive.

-27. Confidentiality and security
+28. Confidentiality and security